My No1 tip for safety on Facebook from scammers or not so nice “Friends” is to hide your Facebook Friend List.

 The other most basic privacy issue is simply that you probably don’t really want the entire world knowing who your family and friends are.
 It’s as bad as just leaving your address book open for all to see and copy.

-Protect your friends and yourself by setting this very simple setting.
+(NEW October 2018) Protect your friends and yourself by setting this very simple setting.
 See the video below for instructions.
-(P.C Browser setting only – this setting is not available on the mobile app as far as I can tell)
+Set up through a P.C Web Browser version of Facebook.

 See More Privacy Settings Step By Steps in my Cyber Safety Manual, See Ad below.